MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DlpComplianceRule.md

 ```

 ### -ExceptIfContentExtensionMatchesWords
 The ExceptIfContentExtensionMatchesWords parameter specifies an exception for the DLP rule that looks for words in file extensions.
 You can specify multiple words separated by commas.
-Irrespective of what the original file type is, this predicate matches based on the extension that is present in the name of the file.
+Irrespective of what the original file type is, this predicates matches based on the extension that is present in the name of the file.

 ```yaml
 Type: MultiValuedProperty